 Robust Steel Construction

-When it comes to the construction of concrete mixers, steel is king.
+When it comes to the construction of concrete mixers, heavy-duty steel is king.
 Renowned brands like Gilson Cement Mixers and Shumaker Industries use robust, high-grade domestic steel in construction, ensuring long-lasting functionality.
 These mixers are designed with 7-gauge drum shells, 3/16-inch flanged drum heads, and 1 1/2-inch solid-steel square paddles.

 This high-grade steel withstands the rigors of intensive concrete mixing and ensures a long service life of the cement mixer itself’s drum.